As a business owner (yes, blogging also counts as a business), how often have you heard the phrase you have to spend money to make money?

 RELATED: Instagram Growth Hacks

 Then, once you feel like you’ve pushed yourself to the limit with these free methods, and you’ve established a readership, it will be time to invest money into blogging tools to help you grow your business.
-But first and foremost, prove your concept, which leads us into the next topic (and bloggers, read this too, because if you want your blog to grow, you need to start treating it like a business).
+But first and foremost, prove your concept, and make sure you actually enjoy blogging before you go investing a ton of money into it.

 So why should small business owners not invest a lot of money into their new venture in the initial stages?

 Again, let me first preface this by saying every business is very different.
 I believe there is definitely some instances where you have to invest money, but I also think we often get carried away with our own ideas and end up spending without a concrete (proven) plan/strategy.